Hamberfim/jsLoanShark/README.md

 ### Javascript Projects Site Template
-Using HTML, Javascript, Bootstrap and custom CSS we can design an application that generates an amorization schedule for a simple interest loan.
+Using HTML, Javascript, Bootstrap and custom CSS we can design an application that generates an amortization schedule for a simple interest loan.